kyang5/coursedescriptions/source/courses/comp337.rst

 Description
 --------------------

-This course studies the architecture, design, and implementation of concurrent software systems.
+This course studies architecture, design, and implementation of concurrent software systems.
 Process algebras, formal specification, and testing are used as tools in the engineering of concurrent systems;
 event-based programming frameworks and thread libraries are employed in